-- non-conformance with MFCS/PEFC Chain of Custody system requirements; - a major non-conformance has not been closed or sufficiently addressed within the agreed time period; - failure to finalise invoiced fees within 60 days of notification; - where continuance of operational activity becomes illegal; - where question of legal status becomes contentious and/or unresolved.
+- non-conformance with MFCS (SFM or CoC) system requirements; - a major non-conformance has not been closed or sufficiently addressed within the agreed time period; - failure to finalise invoiced fees within 60 days of notification; - · where continuance of operational activity becomes illegal; - where question of legal status becomes contentious and/or unresolved.

-Suspension shall be confirmed by the certification body and will indicate the conditions under which the suspension will be removed, and the procedures and policy for appeal.
+Suspension shall be confirmed by the Certification Body and will indicate the conditions under which the suspension will be removed, and the procedures and policy for appeal.
 Written acknowledgement (an email will suffice) from the suspended entity must be received.

-The certification body will also amend accordingly all relevant public notifications of any certification.
+The Certification Body will also amend accordingly all relevant public notifications of any certification.